-Description The subjects comprise a detached single storey bungalow.
-Accommodation On Ground Floor: Entrance Vestibule, Lounge, Dining Room, Three Bedrooms, Kitchen, Bathroom, Utility Cupboard, Rear Vestibule.
-Gross internal floor area (m2) 99 or thereby.
-Neighbourhood and location The property is situated within an established residential area where surrounding properties are of a similar age and style.
+Description The subjects comprise a detached two storey villa.
+Accommodation ON GROUND FLOOR: Entrance Vestibule, Hallway, Lounge, Dining Room, Kitchen, Cloakroom.
+ON FIRST FLOOR: Landing, Three Bedrooms, Shower Room.

+Gross internal floor area (m2) 110 or thereby. -------------------------------- -----------------

+Neighbourhood and location The property is situated within an established residential area, where surrounding properties are of a similar age and style.
 Local amenities are conveniently located.

-Age Approximately 54 years.
-Weather Wet and overcast, following a period of unsettled weather conditions.
+Age Approximately 50 years.
+Weather Dry and overcast, following a period of unsettled weather conditions.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Brick construction with a render finish.
-The adjacent flashings
+Adjacent flashings appear to be formed in lead.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe

+Roofing including roof space and reasonable to do so.
 The roof is pitched and overlaid with tiles.
-I was able to inspect the roof space and gained access from a hatch with the hallway.
-The roof is built of timber trusses and appear to be formed in lead.

-Roofing including roof space boarded over with sarking material.
+There is also a flat roof covering the entrance vestibule which is overlaid with felt or similar materials.
+I was able to inspect the roof space and gained access from a hatch within one of the first floor bedrooms.
+The roof is built of timber trusses and boarded over with sarking material.
 Insulation material is laid between the ceiling joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Rainwater units are of PVC material, consisting of half round gutters discharging into round downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls appear to be of cavity brick construction with an external finish of synthetic stone and render.
+The outer walls are of cavity brick/blockwork construction with an external finish of render and synthetic stone.
 There are sub floor ventilators to lower walls.
-14/

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are a mixture of aluminium double/single glazed and uPVC double glazed type.
-The external doors are of timber single glazed design.
+Windows and the external door are of uPVC double glazed type.
 There are uPVC fascia/soffit boards.